opsaaaaa/bplate.md/API.md

 # new

+## strat 1 be smart. pick the best place
-notes > notes/.boilerplate (if notes is a folder then create a notes/.boilerplate file) notes > .boilerplates/notes (if it dosne't exist, then create a file in the .boilerplates folder)
+path exists as a file > error, that file already exists. path esists as a folder > notes/.boilerplate creaste a .boilerplate file path doesn't exist, and its Dir does. notes > notes/.boilerplate (if notes is a folder then create a notes/.boilerplate file) notes > .boilerplates/notes (if it dosne't exist, then create a file in the .boilerplates folder)

+## strat 2 be dumb. always pick the .boilerplates folder.
+.boilerplates/path already esists > error, that boilerplate aready esists .boilerplates/path is a folder > create the boilerplate file without complaint.
+.boilerplates/path doesn't exist. > create it without complaint.

 wiki/facts > wiki/facts/.boilerplate
 wiki/facts > .boilerplates/wiki/facts